-- The Toxic Release Inventory (TRI)
+- Toxic Release Inventory (TRI)

-Although there are not Tier 2-specific permits, the topic is discussed in this Permit Wizard because facilities must submit these reports to the State Emergency Response Commission (SERC) or Tribal Emergency Response Commission (TERC), Local Emergency Planning Committee (LEPC) or Tribal Emergency Planning Committee (TEPC), and local fire department.
-Guidance for submitting Tier 2 reports is outlined in the Tier 2 Chemical Inventory Program.
+Although specific permits are not issued in order to report for hazardous chemicals, the topic is discussed in this Permit Wizard because facilities must submit the Tier 2 report to the State Emergency Response Commission (SERC; Utah Department of Environmental Quality, Division of Environmental Response and Remediation) or Tribal Emergency Response Commission (TERC), Local Emergency Planning Committee (LEPC) or Tribal Emergency Planning Committee (TEPC), and the local fire department annually, and facilities must submit the TRI report to the EPA annually.

 For more information on EPCRA, you can review the EPA EPCRA Fact Sheets.